AdguardTeam/KnowledgeBase/docs/adguard-for-windows/installation.md

 ![Windows 10 & 11 uninstallation *border](https://cdn.adtidy.org/content/kb/ad_blocker/windows/installation/win10-uninstall.png)

-* For Microsoft Windows 8: Right-click on the *empty space* in the lower left corner of the task bar and select *Control Panel*.
+* For Microsoft Windows 8: Right-click the *empty space* in the lower left corner of the task bar and select *Control Panel*.
 Click *Uninstall a program* in the *Programs* section, then select *AdGuard* from the list of installed apps and press the *Uninstall* button located right above the list.
 Confirm the action by clicking *Uninstall AdGuard* in the window that opens.

 ![Windows 8 uninstallation](https://cdn.adtidy.org/content/kb/ad_blocker/windows/installation/win8-uninstall.png)

-* For Microsoft Windows 8.1: Right-click on the *Start button* and select *Control Panel*.
+* For Microsoft Windows 8.1: Right-click the *Start button* and select *Control Panel*.
 Click *Uninstall a program* in the *Programs* section, then select *AdGuard* from the list of installed apps and press the *Uninstall* button located right above the list.
 Confirm the action by clicking *Uninstall AdGuard* in the window that opens.

 * For Microsoft Windows 7: Open *Start Menu*.
 In the search box, type *Control Panel*.
 Click *Uninstall a program* in the *Programs* section, then select *AdGuard* from the list of installed apps and press the *Uninstall* button located right above the list.
 Confirm the action by clicking *Uninstall AdGuard* in the window that opens.